mglaman/composer-drupal-lenient/README.md

 For a quick start, allow installing the module by installing [Backward Compatibility](https://www.drupal.org/project/backward_compatibility):

-> "Backward Compatibility allows you to install old Drupal modules in current Drupal."
+> Backward Compatibility allows you to install old Drupal modules in current Drupal.

 Alternatively, manually add the latest version in the module `*.info.yml` file: